mihaidusmanu/d2-net/README.md

 `extract_features.py` can be used to extract D2 features for a given list of images.
 The singlescale features require less than 6GB of VRAM for 1200x1600 images.
 The `--multiscale` flag can be used to extract multiscale features - for this, we recommend at least 12GB of VRAM.

 The output format can be either [`npz`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html) or `mat`.
-In either case, the feature files encapsulate two arrays:
+In either case, the feature files encapsulate three arrays:

 - `keypoints` [`N x 3`] array containing the positions of keypoints `x, y` and the scales `s`.
 The positions follow the COLMAP format, with the `X` axis pointing to the right and the `Y` axis to the bottom.
 - `scores` [`N`] array containing the activations of keypoints (higher is better).